Read time: 4 minutes

 - A higher allostatic load is associated with higher all-cause and CVD-specific mortality rates for all US adults aged 25 years or older.19

 - Chronic stress that includes racial discrimination experiences may be related to higher carotid intima-media thickness.5

 - Perceived discrimination may influence the acute stress response and heighten levels of inflammation20 that may play a role in CVD risk.

-For Black women experiencing chronic race-based stress who are at risk for CVD, a small 2020 clinical trial evaluated the stress and coping intervention, the Resilience, Stress, and Ethnicity (RiSE) model for reducing stress and building resilience in Black, Indigenous, and People of Color (BIPOC) communities.21 After an eight-week group-based treatment that included sharing experiences related to race-based stress, cognitive-behavioral and mindfulness strategies, and skill building and empowerment, researchers found that the intervention was practical and effective for chronic stress management.21
+A 2021 systematic review found that among young African American women, psychosocial factors such as perceived stress, racial discrimination, internalized racism, and depression are related to higher BMI and blood pressure and may increase overall CVD risk for this population.21 For Black women experiencing chronic race-based stress who are at risk for CVD, a small 2020 clinical trial evaluated the stress and coping intervention, the Resilience, Stress, and Ethnicity (RiSE) model for reducing stress and building resilience in Black, Indigenous, and People of Color (BIPOC) communities.21 After an eight-week group-based treatment that included sharing experiences related to race-based stress, cognitive-behavioral and mindfulness strategies, and skill building and empowerment, researchers found that the intervention was practical and effective for chronic stress management.22

 Personalized assessments and innovative prevention and treatment strategies are cornerstones of functional medicine care.
 In addition to diet, exercise, and lifestyle interventions for the prevention and treatment of cardiovascular diseases, awareness of health disparities and social factors that may be root causes of CVD risk is essential.
 Social determinants of health are antecedents and mediators of physiological dysfunction in the functional medicine matrix model.
 Meeting a patient where they are helps to identify barriers and to understand how those barriers or unmet social needs may inform CVD intervention strategies.